I learned 8 new things while writing this post.

 This one is pretty useful.
 I don’t add the quantity to every balloon though.
 I prefer to add the quantity:

 You can enable or disable the quantity per balloon, just check the checkbox and you’re off.
 I use the override value a lot in the situations I mentioned above, even though using override is not very future-proof.
-When the hole pattern changes and the amount of bolts in that subsection changes, the count does not update.
+When the hole pattern changes and the number of bolts in that subsection changes, the count does not update.

 When you have multiple configurations (and remember that exploded views, flat pattern and weldment create additional (derived) configurations) and the bill of materials does not show the quantity for that configuration, the item count will not work.

 To fix that, you can add the configurations to the BOM by clicking the column and then the Column Property button.
 This will add a quantity column for each configuration, but you can hide that column if you want.
-Just right click the column letter > Hide > Column.
+Just right-click the column letter > Hide > Column.

 You can also change the configuration in the feature tree in the properties of the bill of materials.